 PROJECT EPIC, which launched in September 2009, is supported by a $2.8M grant from the US National Science Foundation.
 It is a multi-disciplinary, multi-university, multi-lingual research effort to support the information needs by members of the public during times of mass emergency.
 In this age of social media, we bring our behavioral and technical knowledge of “computer mediated communication” to the world of crisis studies and emergency response.
 As researchers, we are getessay committed to careful study of socio-technical transformation and building human-centered computation.
-In addition to empirical observational study that requires new ways of studying massive “widescale” coordination across the internet, we conduct “action research” and employ “participatory design” oriented approaches.
+In addition to empirical observational assignment help online study that requires new ways of studying massive “widescale” coordination across the internet, we conduct “action research” and employ “participatory design” oriented approaches.
 More information on US National Science Foundation and Essay Writing you can find here – buy essays online.
 We aim to look beyond today’s state of the art and anticipate future socio-technical change.
+Believe us, you won’t find a better online essay help.

 Recent EPIC updates